f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

     1.0.0-11432  ready   2021-12-03  false

 You can alternatively copy the F5OS images into the management IP address of F5OS from a client machine over SCP.
 You would use the **root** account and the target directory should be **/var/import/staging/**.
-Currently, only the root account can copy F5OS images into the system over SCP.
-An enhancement currently being worked on will allow the admin account to copy F5OS images into the system over SCP.
+Prior to F5OS-A 1.8.0 only the root account can copy F5OS images into the system over SCP.
+F5OS-A 1.8.0 has altered this behavior so that the admin account can copy F5OS images into the system over SCP, copying via the root account is no longer supported.

 .. code-block:: bash